 How to Stop Urine Spraying

 All types of inappropriate elimination, including urine spraying, can be difficult and frustrating to stop but there are a few things you can do.

-- Spaying - The best way to decrease urine spraying in a female cat is to have it spayed.
+- Spaying - The best way to decrease urine spraying in a female cat that sprays while she is in heat is to have her spayed.
 This is typically done at a young age but can be performed in older cats as well.
 Your veterinarian will recommend an age for your cat to be spayed.

 - Neutralize the odor - If your cat has sprayed urine in the house, the first thing you'll want to do is eliminate the odor.
 But simply cleaning up and deodorizing the mess won't stop your female cat from spraying in the same spot again so you'll want to ensure you use an enzymatic cleaner to clean up the urine.

 - Change the litter or litter box - If you suspect your female cat is spraying because of the litter or litter box, consider switching to an unscented litter in a shallow, uncovered litter box.
 She may also prefer a location with more privacy.
 Consider getting additional litter boxes if there are multiple cats in the home.

 - Get rid of the stressor(s) - If something in or around your home is causing your cat to become upset or stressed, do what you can to get rid of the stressor or at least block your cat from being able to see and hear it.
 This of course isn't always possible though, depending on what the environmental stressor is.

 - Pheromones - Sprays, wipes, and plug-ins are available to provide natural pheromones to your cat.
 Pheromones are scentless and help to relax stressed cats.